Activation-Informed Pareto-Guided Low-Rank Compression for Efficient LLM/VLM: Limitations

 \section{Limitations}

 The PGSVD algorithm relies on uniform-tolerance policies derived from robust assumptions.
-Future work may investigate learning tolerance thresholds directly from data, while further extensions involve coupling the framework with quantization, lightweight fine-tuning, and systematic evaluations on larger VLMs.
+Future work may investigate learning tolerance thresholds directly from data, while further extensions involve coupling the framework with quantization and lightweight fine-tuning.